 From their limited understanding, they were of course right.
 To the outward senses this was both impossible and unreasonable.
 But Christ’s words were symbolic, not literal.

 Belief in the Messenger of God and acceptance of His Word is the true baptism in every age in which a Messenger of God appears.
 This baptism (re-birth) obviously requires that the person being baptized be old enough to understand what he is being taught.
 Each person must decide for himself whether or not he believes, before being baptized.
-The practise of baptizing children and infants, who were too young to participate in the ceremony with their own minds, was not a part of Christ’s teaching.
+The practice of baptizing children and infants, who were too young to participate in the ceremony with their own minds, was not a part of Christ’s teaching.
 It was introduced into the Christian church long after the time of Christ.

 Bishop Barnes writes: “… it is hardly necessary to say that there is no evidence for infant baptism in the early church.”
-He then quotes the church fathers who speak of fasting as being necessary before baptism, and being used as a regular practise.
+He then quotes the church fathers who speak of fasting as being necessary before baptism, and being used as a regular practice.
 “One may doubt,” he adds, “if any mother would let her infant fast ‘one or two

 days before’: a fast of even a few hours would be impractical.”
 (9)